Overview

 Preconstruction Services performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Define goals, constraints, and operating priorities is treated as a project decision point, not a handoff moment.
-We connect it to budget visibility and keep the team aligned on what must be resolved before the next trade package moves.
+Define goals, Hays County permitting path, EARC constraints, and operating priorities before design development accelerates is treated as a project decision point, not a handoff moment.
+We connect it to budget visibility with EARC, rock excavation, utility extension, and limestone foundation costs incorporated from the earliest estimate and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Test design assumptions against budget and constructability is treated as a project decision point, not a handoff moment.
-We connect it to release timing and keep the team aligned on what must be resolved before the next trade package moves.
+Test design assumptions against budget, limestone subgrade conditions, and real constructability for the San Marcos site is treated as a project decision point, not a handoff moment.
+We connect it to release timing tied to Hays County and City of San Marcos review cycles and TCEQ permit windows and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Develop release packages and procurement logic is treated as a project decision point, not a handoff moment.
-We connect it to design maturity and keep the team aligned on what must be resolved before the next trade package moves.
+Develop release packages, procurement logic, and permit application milestones aligned to City of San Marcos and TCEQ review timelines is treated as a project decision point, not a handoff moment.
+We connect it to design maturity assessed against San Marcos site conditions to identify constructability gaps before they become field change orders and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Align schedule milestones to the real field path
+Align schedule milestones to the actual field path with weather windows, contractor availability, and utility service timelines factored in

-Align schedule milestones to the real field path is treated as a project decision point, not a handoff moment.
-We connect it to procurement exposure and keep the team aligned on what must be resolved before the next trade package moves.
+Align schedule milestones to the actual field path with weather windows, contractor availability, and utility service timelines factored in is treated as a project decision point, not a handoff moment.
+We connect it to procurement exposure managed through early supplier engagement and lead-time tracking in the active Central Texas construction market and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Hand off into construction with fewer unknowns is treated as a project decision point, not a handoff moment.
-We connect it to budget visibility and keep the team aligned on what must be resolved before the next trade package moves.
+Hand off into construction with fewer unknowns and a budget, schedule, and compliance plan that reflects the real job is treated as a project decision point, not a handoff moment.
+We connect it to budget visibility with EARC, rock excavation, utility extension, and limestone foundation costs incorporated from the earliest estimate and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

 Best Fit